McCourt School of Public Policy (MSPP)

 2. Discussion and voting procedures shall be conducted as they are for regular appointments.

 3. The Dean will work with Dean or Chair of the other cognate unit to define commitment to each unit and to determine salary sharing.
+A memo of understanding will be developed to outline responsibilities and how merit review will be determined across the units.

 3. Tenure and Promotion